-- 2. Grievable Employment Actions Matters (Matters eligible to be considered by the grievance committee, includeing but not limited to): - a.
-Disciplinary actions including Written WarningReprimand, Suspension (without pay), Demotion, Termination of Employment (for employees not employed with a contract), or Termination of Employment Contract/Return to Annual Contract (in accordance with Policy 6Hx28:3F-03).
+- 1. Grievance Coordinator Representatives from the HR Policy & Compliance Programs Office or EO/ER are responsible for implementing the grievance process and ensuring that all elected hearing committee members are properly trained before they participate in the grievance process.
+In addition, HR Policy & Compliance Programs and EO/ER representatives provide neutral support and guidance to all participants in the process.
+These representatives, acting as a neutral party, may render advisory assistance regarding procedural matters and interpretation of applicable policies to either/both the grievant or respondent. - 2.
+Grievable Employment Matters (Matters eligible to be considered by the grievance committee, include): - a.
+Disciplinary actions including Written Reprimand, Suspension (without pay), Demotion, Termination of Employment (for employees not employed with a contract) or Termination of Employment Contract/Return to Annual Contract (in accordance with Policy 6Hx28:3F-03).
 Also grievable is the proposed placement of an employee on an administrative leave without pay. - b.
-Allegations of Vviolations of academic freedom - c.
-Arbitrary and capricious treatment or assignment of work outside of the scope of the job description (For example, an employment decision is arbitrary if it is not supported by logic or made without regard for the facts and circumstances presented; an employment decision is capricious if it is made without thought or a reasonable basis or in the absence of a rational connection between the facts of the matter and the choice made.
+Violations of academic freedom - c.
+Arbitrary and capricious treatment (For example, an employment decision is arbitrary if it is not supported by logic or made without regard for the facts and circumstances presented; an employment decision is capricious if it is made without thought or a reasonable basis or in the absence of a rational connection between the facts of the matter and the choice made.
 Typically, arbitrary and capricious decision making involves bad faith or the failure to exercise honest judgment.)

-- 4.3.
-Non-Grievable Matters: There are matters listed below are not eligible to be addressed under this Formal Dispute Resolution Procedure and are either addressed by informal dispute resolution procedures, other policies as referenced or may be clarified and resolved by contacting the Office of HR Policy and Compliance b.
-Allegations of iImproper aActivities or retaliation involving whistleblower(s) (Refer to College Policy 6Hx28:1-1010-1 Policy Against Improper Activities; Whistleblower Protection)

-Programs or EO/ER Employee Relations for additional guidance on other applicable avenues for addressing concerns.
-These matters include and are not limited to: - a.
-Allegations of prohibited conduct harassment, discrimination, retaliation Refer to College Policy 6Hx28:2-031 (Investigating and Resolving Discrimination, Harassment and Sexual Harassment ComplaintsRelated Misconduct)
+3. Non-Grievable Matters: There are matters not eligible to be addressed under this Formal Dispute Resolution Procedure and are either addressed by informal dispute resolution procedures, other policies as referenced or may be clarified and resolved by contacting the Office of HR Policy and Compliance Programs or EO/ER for additional guidance on other applicable avenues for addressing concerns.
+These matters include and are not limited to:

-Counseling or individual action plan (IAP) (Refer to College Policy 6Hx28:3E-08 Disciplinary Action.)

-d.
-Annual performance review process or performance improvement plans (PIP)

-e.
-Involuntary Administrative Leave of Absence or suspension with pay f.
-Interpersonal disagreements or treatment that falls short of arbitrary and capricious g.
-Contract non-renewals or decisions pertaining to the award of continuing contracts (tenure) - Refer to College Policy 6Hx28:3F-03 (Suspension, Dismissal, Return to Annual Contract or Non-Renewal of Contracts)

-h.
-Benefits

-i.
-Selection or non-selection for a position

-j.
-Current position classification or re-classification, salary schedule, or salary within schedule

-6Hx28:3E-09 7 of 16 12/12/2018
+Allegations of prohibited conduct under College Policy 6Hx28: 2-01(Discrimination, Harassment and Related Misconduct) including disciplinary action imposed for violations of Title IX Sexual Misconduct under this policy

-- Work assignments and work schedules that are within established job descriptions and qualifications - j.l.
-Assignment of work outside of the scope of the job description - m.
-Layoff or proposed layoff - k.n.
-Voluntary resignation, resignation without notice, or a Abandonment of position as defined in College Policy 6Hx28:3F-05.2 - Lo.
-Requests for discipline of another employee or student - m.p.
-Remedies requested as part of a grievance that are outside the College's scope of authority, ability or control - n.q.
-Voluntary demotions or reductions in pay - Orrection of overpayment - s.
-College determinations with respect to terminal pay and requests for leave - t.
-Allegations of Family and Medical Leave Act (FMLA) retaliation or violations of FMLA rights Refer to College Policy 6Hx28: 3D-06.1
+- b.
+Allegations of improper activities or retaliation involving whistleblower(s) (Refer to College Policy 6Hx28:1-10 Policy Against Improper Activities; Whistleblower Protection) - c.
+Counseling or individual action plan (IAP) (Refer to College Policy 6Hx28:3E-08 Disciplinary Action.) - d.
+Annual performance review process or performance improvement plans (PIP) - e.
+Administrative Leave of Absence or suspension with pay - f.
+Interpersonal disagreements or treatment that fails short of arbitrary and capricious - g.
+Contract non-renewals or decisions pertaining to the award of continuing contracts (tenure) Refer to College Policy 6Hx28:3F-03 (Suspension, Dismissal, Return to Annual Contract or Non-Renewal of Contracts) - h.
+Benefits - i.
+Selection or non-selection for a position - j.
+Current position classification or re-classification, salary schedule, or salary within schedule - k.
+Work assignments and work schedules that are within established job descriptions and qualifications - Assignment of work outside of the scope of the job description - m.
+Employment decisions based on operational and/or budgetary concerns, including but not limited to layoffs, proposed layoffs, or elimination of position - n.
+Voluntary resignation, resignation without notice, or abandonment of position as defined in College Policy 6Hx28:3F-05.2 - o.
+Requests for discipline of another employee or student - p.
+Remedies requested as part of a grievance that are outside the College's scope of authority, ability or control - q.
+Voluntary demotions or reductions in pay